carlfranklin/GrpcGenerator/README.md

 }
 ```

 This isn't so hard when you're building a new project.
-Instead of creating C# model/DTO classes, you create them as protobuf messages, and the gRPC.NET code generator does the rest.
+Instead of creating C# mode classes, you create them as protobuf messages, and the gRPC.NET code generator does the rest.

 **GrpcGenerator** allows you to define both your models and services in C# where they can be tested.
 By adding another layer, you can use the same C# models and services in your code that you started with.
-Converter classes are generated to convert protobuf message types into C# types and vice-versa.
-Conversion code is also generated where needed.
+Converter classes are generated to convert gRPC.NET generated objects into C# objects and vice-versa.

 ## Using GrpcGenerator